hannahknguyen/Multi-Asset-Portfolio-Return-Correlation-Analysis/README.md

 Overview

 This project demonstrates how to generate synthetic multi-asset return data and visualize relationships between assets using Python.
 The focus is on data simulation, exploratory analysis, and correlation visualization, rather than real-world financial modeling or investment strategy.

+Objective

+The goal of this project is to practice:

+Simulating structured numerical datasets

+Calculating basic summary statistics

+Exploring relationships between multiple variables

+Creating clear, interpretable visualizations in Python

+Repository Contents

+Python scripts for generating simulated daily return data

+Code for calculating summary statistics and correlation matrices

+Visualization code for plotting asset return behavior and correlations